varunmalan/varunmalan/README.md

 - 👋 Hi, I’m @varunmalan
 - 👀 I’m interested in Data Analytics and Business Analytics
-- 🌱 I’m currently learning Pyhton.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on various Projects related to E commerce of Finance.
+- 💞️ I’m looking to collaborate on various Projects related to E commerce.
 - 📫 Reach Me out at varunmalan@gmail.com or 8003225487